 Save money on Garden and Home Supplies, Sporting Goods, Cameras, Radios and Gifts.
 Ideal for employee purchases, incentive plans, premiums, gifts.
-Every item
+Every item guaranteed.

-Fill Out Coupon Below or Attach Entire Ad to Your Business Letterhead!
+Out Coupon Below or Attach Entire Ad to Your Business Letterhead!

-NATIONAL Dept. EK 812 W. Jackson, Chicago 7 Send me your Free Wholesale Catalog with thousands of money-saving values.
-Firm Name Firm Address\
+NATIONAL Dept. EK 812 W. Jackson, Chicago 7

+Send me your Free Wholesale Catalog with thousands of money-saving values.

+Firm Name Firm Address.

-NEW RUBBER STAMP BUSINESS PAYS BEGINNERS TO \$9.20 AN
+RUBBER STAMP BUSINESS PAYS BEGINNERS TO \$9.20 AN

-The multi-million dollar Rubber Stamp business - once controlled by a few big companies - is now being taken controlled by a few big companies - is now being taken over by small operators-one in each community throughover by small operators-one in each community throughout the United States.
-Men and Women who have this out the United States.
-Men and Women who have this new for the proper Stamps with special wording that buyers once were ber Stamps with special wording that buyers once were ber Stamps with special wording that buyers once were forested to buy from big cities.
-Material costing only 27c forced to buy from big cities.
-Material costing only 27c forced to buy from big cities.
-Material costing only 27c forested to buy from big cities.
-Material costing only 27c forces the work is simple and easy to operate and it turns does the work is simple and easy to operate and it turns different wording such as names, addresses, notices, stock numbers, prices and other "copy" needed by offices, factories and individuals, Working full capacity, it can earn as much as \$9.20 an hour for the operator!
+The multi-million dollar Rubber Stamp business-once controlled by a few big companies-is now being taken over by small operators-one in each community through-out the United States.
+Men and Women who have this inexpensive machine can turn out huge quantities of Rubber Stamps with special wording that buyers once were forced to buy from big cities.
+Material costing only 27c makes a stamp that sells for \$1.80.
+The machine that does the work is simple and easy to operate and it turns out as many as six Rubber Stamps at a time, each with different wording such as names, addresses, notices, stock numbers, prices and other "copy" needed by offices, factories and individuals.
+Working full capacity, it can earn as much as \$9.20 an hour for the operator!
 Now you can get into the big-pay business yourself, with your own home as headquarters.
-You don't need experience, We supply everything, including complete instructions and eight ways to get business coming in fast.
-Start making up to \$9.20 an hour from the very beginning, Cash in on the profitable Rubber Stamp business in your community, right away.
+You don't need experience.
+We supply everything, including complete instructions and eight ways to get business coming in fast.
+Start making up to \$9.20 an hour from the very beginning.
+Cash in on the profitable Rubber Stamp business in your community, right away.
 We'll mail full particulars FREE and no salesman will call.
-Be first in your locality, Rush coupon today or send your name on posteard to:
+Be first in your locality.
+Rush coupon today or send your name on postcard to: today or send your name on postcard to: